cs4241-19a/a1-gettingstarted/README.md

 Assignment 1 - Hello World: Basic Deployment w/ Git, GitHub, Glitch
 ===

-*DUE: Thursday, August 29th by 11:59 AM (before the start of class!)*
+*DUE: Monday, September 7th by 11:59 AM (before the start of class!)*

 This assignment is a "warm-up" exercise.
 You will simply deploy the starting Web site that you will use this term to [Glitch](http://www.glitch.com/).